Wondering whether I could be the right VA for you and your business?Here are the answers to some questions potential clients often ask me.

 Q: Why would I work with a VA instead of hiring an in-house assistant?

 A: Working with a virtual assistant isn’t the right solution for all situations, but it is absolutely the most cost-effective way for many entrepreneurs to get the support they need.
 When you work with a VA, you’re only paying for the time actually spent working on your business projects.
 Some people might tell you that you’re not paying for the costs of having an employee – taxes, health insurance coverage, sick/vacation time, retirement plans, and such – which isn’t entirely true.
-Like every business owner, I have some of those expenses that I must carry, and those are built into my hourly rate.
+Like every business owner, I have some of those expenses that I must carry, and those are built into my fees.
 What IS true is that you don’t need an HR department or have to spend your valuable time and energy administering all of those benefits when you work with me.
-I send you an invoice for my time once a month.
+I send you a monthly invoice.
 You pay it, and then you focus on the more critical details of your business.
 It’s as simple as that.

 Q: Why shouldn’t I use someone who’s overseas or one of the people on those online freelancing services?
 I can get it done so much more cheaply!